 November‘s ballot battle for California sports betting is taking shape.

-What started as the possibility of a battle royale between four competing initiatives has narrowed to two sports wagering measures likely to make the 2022 election ballot:
+What started as the possibility of a battle royale for sports betting in California between four competing initiatives has narrowed to two measures likely to make the 2022 election ballot:

-- One backed by Native American tribes to add in-person sports wagering at tribal casinos and horse racetracks.
+- One backed by Native American tribes to add in-person sports wagering at California tribal casinos and horse racing venues.

 - One backed by sportsbook operators to offer mobile sports wagering through partnerships with Indian tribes.